containers/buildah/docs/buildah-bud.md

 **--squash**

-Squash all of the new image's layers (including those inherited from a base image) into a single new layer.
+Squash all of the image's new layers into a single new layer; any preexisting layers are not squashed.

 **--tag**, **-t** *imageName*